Social media – friend or foe?

 - A source to buy exceptional products and services that have benefited others in the past.

 When a client is on the fence about who to call, your social media presence really can set you apart and seal the deal.
-Get in on the Nashville social media scene by talking to the experts at Take the Stairs; we’re here to help you make a big difference.
+Get in on the Nashville social media scene by talking to the experts at a local social media management business, Take the Stairs; we’re here to help you make a big difference.

 Social media impacts repeat customers

 Everyone knows who they are and what they sell, so what’s the point?

 The point is actually pretty simple.
 For every McDonalds restaurant, there’s a Burger King or Wendy’s selling very similar tasting burgers.
 For every Nike pair of trainers, there’s an equally flash pair of Adidas shoes to be bought.
 And Coca Cola has long tried to fend off Pepsi in their particular brand war.
 Each of these dominant, global brands need to stay top of mind to maintain their market share and brand loyalty.
 Each wants to be the ‘go-to’ brand and by using social media services, their logos are brought into billions of households every day via the internet.

 Think of social media feeds as a highway of digital billboards: